I’ve received emails, phone calls and messages from people that are sick and suffering with sore throat, swollen glands

 Divert your energy toward healing, rather than digesting.

 A large portion (majority) of your immune system lives in your gut and is dependent on the health of your microbiome.

 I covered that information in depth here: Worried about the virus?
 Support your gut.

 Instead of giving your body the task of digesting a big meal, drink a variety of healing teas that will help you fight the virus and heal quicker.

 There are many delicious teas you can make from ingredients you already have in your kitchen.

 Thyme/Honey/Lemon tea is one of my favorites for an unproductive cough that has settled into your chest.

 But, if you are at the onset of the sickness and it hasn’t descended into your lungs and chest yet, get out your food processor or grater and get busy with a plump spicy ginger root.

 I cannot emphasize enough how important and effective this is for keeping you well.

 Ginger (Zingiber officinale) is well known around the world for its therapeutic properties and for its spicy/pungent flavor.
 It stimulates peripheral circulation, thins mucus, is anti-inflammatory, antioxidant, and anti-microbial that supports digestive health.

 And, where is a large majority of your immune system??
 As mentioned above (I hope you were paying attention), it’s in your digestive system.

 Get an extra strong cup of ginger tea into your body 3-4x per day at the onset of sickness.
 This way you have the best chance of clearing the virus out, before it gets in.

-One of the things you may immediately notice is that a strong ginger tea is going to make you sweat.
+One of the things you may immediately notice is that a strong ginger tea may make you sweat.
 That’s the reaction we’re looking for.
-If you’re not sweating, it’s not strong enough.
+If you’re not heating up, it’s not strong enough.

 As the virus continues doing its thing spreading around the world, it’s imperative that you do your thing to keep your body happy and healthy.